-Gastric Balloon: This is a non-surgical weight loss method for fast and healthy weight loss of morbidly obese patients and effective weight loss in advanced obese individuals.
-Individuals who have a body mass index of 25 or higher, individuals with weight loss problems can have this operation if they do not have any stomach problem, took long-term cortisone treatment and are not pregnant.
+Gastric Balloon: This is a non-surgical weight loss method for fast and healthy weight loss in morbidly obese patients and effective weight loss in advanced obese individuals.
+Individuals who have a body mass index of 25 or higher, and individuals with weight loss problems can have this operation if they do not have any stomach problems, took long-term cortisone treatment, and are not pregnant.
 This method helps to lose approximately 10-25 kg and it is completed in 15 minutes.

 After sedating or applying general anesthesia to the patient, a deflated intragastric balloon is placed in the stomach with endoscopic methods.
-After placing the balloon to the stomach, this balloon is inflated with air until reaching 500-900 ml volume or with blue dyed serum until reaching 450-500 cc volume.
-Stomach spasm and mild spasm for the first 3 days is perfectly normal and temporary.
+After placing the balloon in the stomach, this balloon is inflated with air until reaching 500-900 ml volume or with blue dyed serum until reaching 450-500 cc volume.
+Stomach spasms and mild spasms for the first 3 days are perfectly normal and temporary.
 After the operation, the patient needs to follow a special diet and exercise program.
-Otherwise, all lost weights can be regained.
+Otherwise, all lost weight can be regained.
 The intragastric balloon must be removed 6-12 months after the operation.
 During balloon removal, general anesthesia is applied.

-Stomach Botox: This operation can be applied to anyone with body mass index below 35, below 60 years old and without stomach disease or Botox allergy.
-This operation approximately takes 20-30 minutes and applied with the endoscopic method when the patient is sedated.
-This treatment restricts the contraction of stomach muscles, extends the time for food to leave the stomach and helps feeling full for a longer time.
+Stomach Botox: This operation can be applied to anyone with a body mass index below 35, below 60 years old, and without stomach disease or Botox allergy.
+This operation approximately takes 20-30 minutes and is applied with the endoscopic method when the patient is sedated.
+This treatment restricts the contraction of stomach muscles, extends the time for food to leave the stomach, and helps feel full for a longer time.
 This way, weight loss is achieved.
 The effects of this operation will be visible after 3-7 days.
 Also, the effects are permanent for 6 months.
 When this treatment is supported by diet and exercise, it is possible to lose 4-20kg within 6 months.
-According to literature, stomach Botox can be applied for a maximum of 3 times with 6 months intervals.
+According to literature, stomach Botox can be applied a maximum of 3 times with 6 months intervals.